tonomb/leetcode-js/src/dataStructures/heap/heap.md

 # Max Heap

-Max Heap follows the max heap property meaning the key at the parent node is always greater than the keys at child nodes.
+Max Heap follows the max heap property meaning the key at the **parent node is always greater than the keys at child nodes**.
 Heaps can be implmented using arrays.

 Initially, elements are placed in nodes in the same order as they appear in the array.
 Then a function is called over the whole heap in a bottom-up manner that "Max Heapifies" or "Percolates up" on this heap so that the hap property is restored.
 The "Max heapify" function is bottom-up because it starts comparing and swapping parent-child key values from the last parent (at the n/2 and index)

+# Min Heap

+Min Heap follows the min heap property meaning the key at the **parent node is always smaller than the keys at child nodes**